YamagutiSenior/clone_simple_notes/docs/content/getting_started/lesson_5_appsec_workflow/_index.md

 Policy as Code is a way of creating policies by just editing code.
 In this section we will be using [GitOps](https://docs.gitlab.com/ee/user/clusters/agent/gitops.html) in order to deploy network policies which will limit access to our **restricted-echo** pods from other pods.

+We can see the Network Policy we will be applying in the [network-policies/restricted-echo.yaml file](https://gitlab.com/tech-marketing/devsecops/initech/simple-notes/-/blob/main/network-policies/restricted-echo.yaml), which prevents any pod without the label `access=true` from accessing the `restricted-echo` pod.

 1. Open the **WebIDE**

 2. Open up [**.gitlab > agents > simplenotes > config.yaml**](https://gitlab.com/tech-marketing/devsecops/initech/simple-notes/-/blob/main/.gitlab/agents/simplenotes/config.yaml)